DanielMazurkiewicz/jsfwk-html-to-js-transpiller/README.md

 ```
 _NOTE that it also creates variables for quick access to placeholders_

-## Check example to see how it works:
+## Check example to see it in action:
 [JS FWK html example on github](https://github.com/DanielMazurkiewicz/jsfwk-app-example-html)